mozilla-ai/mcpd/docs/tutorial.md

 ```

 !!! note "API Endpoint"
-    The API will be available at `http://localhost:8090/api/v1/servers`
+    The API docs will be available at `http://localhost:8090/docs`

 ---